IngrownMink4/IngrownMink4/README.md

   * Chinese/Vietnamese Spring Rolls 🥢
   * and many more...
 * **I like to play sports:**
-  * i play basketball 🏀
+  * I play basketball 🏀
-  * i played football ⚽ in the past too
+  * I played football ⚽ in the past too
+  * I used to be a good swimmer 🏊 too
 * I use Manjaro GNOME 3.38 and Windows 10 19042.804

+`First of all, please note that I am currently studying.
+Therefore, as I don't have so much free time, I'm not usually available on GitHub or any social network.
+So it may take me a while to answer messages or to contribute to a project.
+Thanks for your understanding and sorry for the inconvenience.
+As soon as I finish my pending studies, I will be able to dedicate more time to open source projects.`